-As part of the Program application process, all applicants and household members will be required to submit must provide documentation to prove their identity.
+As part of the Program application process, all Applicants and household members must provide documentation to prove their identity.
 This documentation may include, but is not limited to, the following:

 - Government Issued Photo Identification (Federal or State issued);

 - Driver's License;

 - Passport;

 - Military ID Card;

 - Birth Certificate; or

 - Certificate of Naturalization or Permanent Resident Card.